 Students participate in realistic training through the student-operated clinic on campus.
 Students perform services on live models.
-Services performed include facials, temporary hair removal, makeup, body wrap techniques, chemical peels, electricity therapies, and microdermabrasion.
-Curriculum includes all related first aid, safety, and sanitation procedures.
+Services performed include facials, temporary hair removal, makeup, body wrap techniques, chemical peels, electricity therapies and microdermabrasion.
+Curriculum includes all related first aid, safety and sanitation procedures.

-Included in this program are academic courses in communication, quantitative reasoning, and social sciences that provide knowledge and abilities upon which technical skills are built and personal development enhanced.
+Included in this program are academic courses in communication, quantitative reasoning and social sciences that provide knowledge and abilities that enhance personal development and serve as a foundation for technical skills.

-Students pursuing an AAT or AAS-T degree must complete all College degree requirements prior to graduation.
-This includes courses that meet the capstone project, diversity, and computer literacy requirements.
+Students pursuing an AAT or AAS-T degree must complete all college degree requirements prior to graduation.
+This includes courses that meet the requirements for diversity, computer literacy and the capstone project.

 |Catalog #||Course Name||Credits|